evincarofautumn/kitten/Specification.md

 full type checking in the presence of type annotations.
 The language provides a small but powerful set of core features, including:

- * Extensible syntax through pattern matching and term rewriting
+ * Homoiconic syntax and free manipulation of code as data

- * User-defined algebraic data types (ADTs)
+ * User-defined algebraic data types (ADTs) and type classes

- * Higher-order functions

  * Optional non-strict evaluation semantics

- * A module system
+ * A hierarchical module system

  * A “batteries included” standard library with common data structures such as lists, maps, and sets

 The language has a rich set of built-in data types, including:

- * Unicode strings
+ * Unicode (UTF-32) strings

  * Homogeneous and heterogeneous arrays

- * Fixed- and arbitrary-precision exact integers
+ * Fixed- and arbitrary-precision integers

- * Arbitrary-precision exact rational numbers

- * Fixed-precision inexact floating-point numbers
+ * Fixed-precision floating-point numbers

- * Complex numbers

 Kitten is motivated by a desire for a powerful functional programming language with high performance and minimal runtime support.
 As a concatenative language,